 What does “jitter” mean?

-When talking about DACs, “Jitter” refers to the phenomenon where the DAC’s clock, the device that informs when to sample, does no operate as well as it is expected to.
+When talking about DACs, “Jitter” refers to the phenomenon where the DAC’s clock, the device that informs when to sample, does not operate as well as it is expected to.
 In such a case where sample points are off schedule, the pitch can change for short periods.
-This problem is more likely to occur is the note being reproduced is high.
+This problem is more likely to occur if the note being reproduced is high.
 Jitters usually happen only if the frequencies are very high

 What is meant by aliasing?

-Aliasing refers to the problem where an oscillating or warbling sound, not in the original recording, is produced because the sample rate was not high enough, so the DAC produced a lower frequency notes accidentally.
+Aliasing refers to the problem where an oscillating or warbling sound, not in the original recording, is produced because the sample rate was not high enough, so the DAC produced lower frequency notes accidentally.
 Increasing the sample note can resolve this problem.
 Increasing data points will decrease the likelihood of error in a frequency set.
 A sample of at least two times a second should be good enough as sampling errors will only be possible in the highest frequencies.